Heart & Stroke Foundation 2025 Guidelines

 🏁 Conclusion

 The 2025 Heart & Stroke Guidelines represent a transformative shift in Canadian resuscitation practice.
 From ethics to education, these updates call on healthcare professionals and nursing students to lead with compassion, inclusivity, and evidence-based skill.
-At Saving Grace Medical Academy, we remain dedicated to translating these standards into practical, hands-on training that empowers our students to save lives with confidence and grace.
+At Saving Grace Medical Academy, the commitment is to translate these standards into practical, hands-on training.
+This empowers students to save lives with confidence and grace.

 💡 Ready to Get Certified?